multimediaeval/multimediaeval.github.io/pages/04_philosophy.md

 These are the distinctive mentions awarded at MediaEval.

 ### 2021
+The papers, videos, and presentations are not yet published.
+We will update the details as they become available.

 To *Omar Meriwani (Real Sciences)*
 * For: For his creativity on taking one step-forward using the task data and exploring other approaches.